jeter888/Arena-Task/README.md

 this should happen.

- # Arena-Task- Flask Implementation (12/19/20)
+ # Arena-Task- Flask Implementation (3/8/21)
 In order to use python on the data, we chose to host the wesite using Flask, a free python repository.
 This allows us to do easy POST and GET requests to the back end.

-In order to get this to work a forces file structure is required:
+In order to get this to work we MUST use the following file structure:

+|- matrices
+    -sampleMatrix.txt
 |- static
     -arena_scene_ecamples (subfolder with images)
     -scripts (subfolder with all java script)
     -styles (subfolder with all css files)
 |- templates (all html files)
     -index.html
+|- docker-compose.yml (sets up volumes and easy docker-compose command)
 |- dockerfile (sets up the docker hosting)
 |- requirements.txt (for the dockerfile)
 |- app.py (manages the server)